moltin/docs.moltin.com/carts-and-checkout/carts/cart-items/tax-items/create-a-tax-item.md

 {% api-method-response-example httpCode=422 %}
 {% api-method-response-example-description %}
-In this example we skip passing `name` to fail validation
+In this example, we skip passing `name` to fail validation.
 {% endapi-method-response-example-description %}

 ```javascript